featurebyte/featurebyte/docs/about/concepts/use_cases.md

 For period based context, the expected inference time can be any time or a scheduled time such as every Monday between 12 and 16 pm.

 ### Target
 A target object is created by specifying its name and the entities it is related to.
-Optionally, users can provide a description, a horizon (window size of forward aggregates or feature offset), a blind spot (the time to retrieve the target in addition to the horizon) and a target recipe.
+Optionally, users can provide a description, a horizon (window size of forward aggregates or offset from Slowly Changing Dimension table), a blind spot (the time to retrieve the target in addition to the horizon) and a target recipe.

 The target recipe is defined from the SDK in a similar way as for features.